dotnet/runtime/docs/workflow/building/coreclr/cross-building.md

     ~/runtime/ $ sudo apt-get install binutils-arm-linux-gnueabi

-Requirements for targetting ARM or ARM64 Alpine Linux
+Requirements for targeting ARM or ARM64 Alpine Linux
 -----------------------------------------------------

 You can use any Linux distro as a host.
 The qemu, qemu-user-static and binfmt-support packages need to be installed (the names may be different for some distros).